alberthaff/ngx-papaparse/README.md

 | step              | results, parser   | Used when streaming large files.
 See [the official docs](http://papaparse.com/faq#streaming) for more information.
 | complete          | results, file     | A function that is executed when parsing is complete.
 | error             | error, file       | A callback to execute if [FileReader](https://developer.mozilla.org/en/docs/Web/API/FileReader) encounters an error. |

+For more information, please refer to the official [Papa Parser documentation](http://papaparse.com/docs).